Arteriosclerosis: Pathophysiology

-The lesions of arteriosclerosis begin as the intima (innermost layer of blood vessel wall) of the arterial wall start to fill up with the deposition of cellular wastes.
+The lesions of arteriosclerosis begin as the intima (the innermost layer of a blood vessel wall) of an artery starts to fill up with the deposition of cellular wastes.
 As these start to mature, they can take different forms of arteriosclerosis.
-All are linked through common features such as the stiffening of arterial vessels, thickening of arterial walls and degenerative nature of the disease.
+All are linked through common features such as the stiffening of arterial vessels, thickening of arterial walls and the degenerative nature of the disease.